Understand the ranked ideas

 Each idea is judged on the angle that actually wins for it

 Not every idea wins the same way, so we don't grade them all on the same thing.
 There are three ways an idea can earn its place: it can win by being found (lots of SEO pages plus a way to reach people), by being genuinely different (a mechanism competitors can't easily copy), or by owning a workflow for one specific kind of user.
 We label each idea with the one that fits it and judge it on that.
+This is a different label from the generation lens above: the lens is where an idea started (a pain, a competitor gap, a data opportunity, a workflow friction), the angle is how it actually wins once it exists.
+A workflow-lens idea doesn't have to win by owning a workflow, and plenty of pain-point ideas do.

 You also get a steer.
 The Idea focus control has three settings: Auto lets us pick the right angle for each idea, which is the default.
-Novelty and Distribution lean both the ideas we come up with and the way we rank them toward that one angle, so you see more of what you're after.
+Differentiation and Distribution lean both the ideas we come up with and the way we rank them toward that one angle, so you see more of what you're after.
 It changes the emphasis, not the honesty: every idea still gets the angle label that actually fits it, whatever you set the focus to.
 The same control shows up when you ask for more ideas, so you can change the lean batch by batch.

 What to keep in mind